 Or an e-commerce company could have a North Star metric of the number of orders placed on mobile devices and delivered.
-Instead of just tracking the number of mobile orders, the metric would also track value in the form of positive customer experience, i.e., receiving a delivery without logistic problems or returns.
+Instead of just tracking the number of mobile orders, the metric would also track value in the form of positive What is Customer Experience?
+Customer experience refers to the experience of customers with a business’s products and the overall brand.
+When offering products and services to a group of people,…, i.e., receiving a delivery without logistic problems or returns.

 An example of a North Star metric for B2B SaaS could be something such as trial accounts that feature more than three active users in their first week.
 This metric would capture free accounts that are likely to convert to paid accounts in the future.

 Alternatively, it could be related to user activation, such as the number of weekly users who make their first order.